Swimming Accidents: What Should You Do?

 Swimming Pool Drowning Deaths and Kids

-Drowning is fast and silent and can happen in as little as 20 to 60 seconds.
+Drowning is quick, silent, and deadly, often occurring in as little as 20 to 60 seconds.

-- Every year in the U.S., there are an estimated 4,000 fatal unintentional drownings – that breaks down to an average of 11 drowning deaths per day – and 8,000 nonfatal drownings.
+- Every year in the U.S., approximately 4,500 fatal drownings occur—an average of 11 drowning deaths per day—along with 8,000 nonfatal drownings.

-- For every child under 18 who dies from drowning, another seven receive emergency department care for nonfatal drowning.
+- For every child under 18 who drowns, another seven receive emergency medical care for nonfatal drowning injuries.

 - 23% of child drownings happen during a family gathering near a pool.